-Amidst the nostalgic rainy season, when I hear my grandparent's stories of moving into their first homes and decorating them, the first thing I can think of is the gleaming pop colours and the beauty of consumerism and materialism.
+Amidst the nostalgic rainy season, when I hear my grandparent’s stories of moving into their first homes and decorating them, the first thing I can think of is the gleaming pop colours and the beauty of consumerism and materialism.
 Yes, the 80s interior design is back and is on fire.
 Before getting them into our bedrooms, let me ask you one thing, do you know the vogue of the 80s culture?
-If you don't, I will introduce those to you briefly.
+If you don’t, I will introduce those to you briefly.
 It was the time of saxophone and trumpets when people waved their bodies on the Euro disco tracks with their lacy bold and colourful patterned dresses, swinging their bouncy teased hair on them.
-That was the same time Billboards burst due to Michael Jackson's songs, and all those old lovers had the same music on their record players.
+That was the same time Billboards burst due to Michael Jackson’s songs, and all those old lovers had the same music on their record players.
 If this enthralled you already, then wait for the exciting part, which is yet to come.
 I have a bigger surprise for you than a sneak peeks into their lifestyle.
 Can you guess what it is, or should I proceed for that Aww moment?
-I am presenting you the ultimate guide by which you can bring those vibes of the 80s to your bedroom so that you experience and fill the gap of time travel.
+I am presenting you the ultimate guide by which you adore the vibes of the 80s bedroom so that you experience and fill the gap of time travel.

 It doesn’t take me long to provide you with this guide, but rather, you have to follow nine vital steps for your 80s interior design and you’re done!
 Let us begin.

 9 Easy Steps That Will Take You Straight to an 80s Bedroom.

 1. Use All Those Symmetric-Asymmetric Shapes.